 We can always talk about disabilities and accommodations in general.

 How do I know if a student has a documented disability?

-If they have identified themselves to the DSS office and have provided a copy of an assessment by an appropriately trained provider (e.g. medical doctor or licensed psychologist, depending on the type of disability), they will bring you an accommodations form from the DSS office.
+If they have identified themselves to the office of Accessibility and Health Promotion and have provided a copy of an assessment by an appropriately trained provider (e.g. medical doctor or licensed psychologist, depending on the type of disability), they will bring you an accommodations form from the office of Accessibility and Health Promotion.
 Students should be encouraged to identify themselves to their teachers as soon as possible if accommodations are required.

 How are the accommodations decided?